thirdweb-example/thirdweb-deploy-hello-world/README.md

 ## Tools

 - [**thirdweb Deploy**](https://portal.thirdweb.com/thirdweb-deploy): Deploy our `HelloWorld.sol` smart contract with zero configuration by running `npx thirdweb deploy`.
-- [**thirdweb React SDK**](https://docs.thirdweb.com/react): to enable users to connect and disconnect their wallets with our website, and access hooks such as [useContract](https://portal.thirdweb.com/react/react.useContract) to interact with the contract.
+- [**React SDK**](https://docs.thirdweb.com/react): to enable users to connect and disconnect their wallets with our website, and access hooks such as [useContract](https://portal.thirdweb.com/react/react.useContract) to interact with the contract.

 ## Using This Repo